ramoona/banks-db/CONTRIBUTING.md

 # Adding a new bank

 1. Fork the [Banks DB](https://github.com/Ramoona/banks-db) repository and then clone your fork.
+2. `npm install` from your fork's root directory.
+3. (_Optional_) ensure `npm test` is passing before making changes.
-2. Create new JSON file in `banks/%country%` folder and call it same as your bank `name` (lowercase).
+4. Create new JSON file in `banks/%country%` folder and call it same as your bank `name` (lowercase).
 In case your country folder isn't exist yet, just add it.
 Make sure that your bank `country` matches with name of folder where you put it.
-3. Fill your JSON with this guide:
+5. Fill your JSON with this guide:

   * Required:
       * `name`: bank codename in lowercase (same as your file name)